Matthew-Han-yy/AI-SMARTIES/README.md

 # AI-SMARTIES
-A National Data Science Project on Image Recognition and Classification of Shopee's image dataset.
+A National Data Science Challenge Project 2019 on Image Recognition and Classification of Shopee's image dataset.